OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

         </div>
     ```

-1. Next, we'll replace the ENTIRE contents of the **Home.js** file with the following:
+1. Next, we'll replace the contents of the **Home.js** file with the following:

     ```js
          /// <reference path="/Scripts/FabricUI/MessageBanner.js" />